-You can choose to transfer all files in the internal memory to the inserted memory card, or only those images rated as ★.
-This may be useful if e.g. the internal memory will be formatted, or if previously you were saving images to the internal memory, because there was no memory card available at the time of the shooting.
-Always use an empty, formatted card.
+You can choose to transfer all files in the internal memory to the inserted memory card, or only those images rated as \star .
+This may be useful if e.g. the internal memory will be formatted, or if previously you were saving images to the internal memory, because there was no memory card available at the time of the recording.

-- ► Select Storage Management in the main menu
+- Select Storage Management in the main menu

-- ► Select Backup Memory (IN ⇒ SD)
+- Select Backup memory (IN SD)

-- ► Select Copy All / Copy All with ★
+- Select Copy all/Copy all with

-- ► Confirm the selection
+- Confirm the selection

 - The lower status LED will flash during that process.